 What is Composition in Photography?

 Composition is everything in photography.
-It is how the photographer arranges different subjects and elements in his frame.
+It refers to how a photographer arranges different subjects and elements within the frame.
 The composition can include more or fewer elements.
-It is up to the person behind the camera to decide, what needs to be in his image.
+It is up to the person behind the camera to decide what needs to be in the image.

 There is also a famous photography quote about photo composition